kporras07/github-pantheon-travisci/README.md

-Building consistent environemnts with Vagrant and Ansible
+Using a great workflow: Github + TravisCI + Pantheon.
 ========================================================

-Slides for this session presented at *Drupaleada Marzo 2015*.
+Slides for this session.